trimstray/nginx-admins-handbook/README.md

   > Use the index directive one time.
 It only needs to occur in your `http` context and it will be inherited below.

   > I think we should be careful about duplicating the same rules.
+But, of course, rules duplication is sometimes okay or not necessarily a great evil.

 ###### Example